 GOGL – Declaration of options

-The Board of Golden Ocean Group Limited (NASDAQ and OSE: GOGL) (“Golden Ocean” or the “Company”) announced an option holder has exercised options to acquire 25,000 shares in the Company in accordance with the terms previously disclosed.
+/EIN News/ -- The Board of Golden Ocean Group Limited (NASDAQ and OSE: GOGL) (“Golden Ocean” or the “Company”) announced an option holder has exercised options to acquire 45,000 shares in the Company in accordance with the terms previously disclosed.
 The option exercise will be settled in full with treasury shares held by the Company.
-Following the delivery of the shares, Golden Ocean will hold a total of 820,000 treasury shares.
+Following the delivery of the shares, Golden Ocean will hold a total of 775,000 treasury shares.

 Hamilton, Bermuda